-2-7.
+- 2-7.
 (Paper only.)
-A lead weight is placed on one end of a cylindrical wooden log having cross-sectional area A. The combined mass of the log and the weight is m.
-The log is then placed in a fluid with a density ρ.
-Because of the weight, the log floats vertically. (a) Show that if the log is pushed down from its equilibrium position, it will undergo harmonic motion. (b) What will the period of the motion be?
+As is mentioned in the syllabus, you will periodically use Mathematica to plot functions or otherwise help you do homework problems.
+For problems such as the following you should turn in a printout which includes both your Mathematica code and the plots that Mathematica generated for you.
+(Alternate computer programs are acceptable if they have the same capability.
+If you want to use an alternate program, then tailor the following instructions accordingly.
+You still have to turn in hard-copy printouts, and if possible the code you used.) - (a) Find and gain access to a computer with Mathematica.
+There are instructions on how to do this in the syllabus, on page 3.
+Use Mathematica to open up Dr. Colton's Basic Commands of Mathematica document, posted to the class website.
+Read that up to and including the "How to plot a function" section. - (b) Define the following function: $f(x) = 3\sin(2x)$.
+Evaluate the function at x = 1, 2, and 3.
+Give your answers as numerical results to five decimal places. - (c) Plot the function from x = 0 to 10. - 2-8.
+(Extra credit; paper only.)
+A lead weight is placed on one end of a cylindrical wooden log having cross-sectional area A, in a fluid with density ρ .
+Because of the weight, the log tips vertically out of the fluid, with the weight on the bottom.
+The combined mass of the log and the weight is m.
+Show that if the log is pushed down from its equilibrium position, it will undergo simple harmonic motion.
+What will the period of the motion be?
 Use the letter g to represent the acceleration due to gravity.
-(Hint: You may need to review harmonic motion from Physics 121.
-To show that the log will undergo harmonic motion, you simply have to show that the force on the log as a function of the displacement from equilibrium has the same form as the force exerted by a spring when it is stretched or compressed from its equilibrium length.)
+Hint: To show that the log will undergo SHM, show that the net force on the log equals a constant times the displacement from equilibrium, just like the force on a mass from a spring.
+Then, the period of oscillation is $2\pi \times \sqrt{m/constant}$, again just like a mass on a spring. - 3-1.

-- A block of wood with density 0.615 g/cm floats in water with only 20.5% of its volume above the surface because an aluminum mass is attached to its top side.
-Find the percentage of the wood submerged when the block turns over so that the aluminum is completely submerged.
-The density of aluminum is 2.70 g/cm.
-(Answer: 72.83%.
-Note: I did not double-check this answer, nor did I do very much double-checking of any of the answers given for the optional problems in this packet.
-There are almost certainly mistakes in the answers.
-This gives you added incentive to work the optional problems: the first student to tell me of an error and give me the correct solution/answer, will receive bonus points.) - 3-1.
 A cowboy at a dude ranch fills a horse trough that is 1.53 m long, 61 cm wide, and 42 cm deep.
-He uses a 2.0-cm-diameter hose from which water emerges at [01] \\\\\ m/s.
+He uses a 2.0-cm-diameter hose from which water emerges at [01] m/s.
 How long does it take him to fill the trough? - 3-2.
-Suppose the wind speed in a hurricane is [02] \\\\\ mph (mi/h). (a) Find the difference in air pressure outside a home and inside a home (where the wind speed is zero).
-The density of air is 1.29 kg/m. (b) If a window is 61 cm wide and 108 cm high, find the net force on the window due to the pressure difference inside and outside the home.
+Suppose the wind speed in a hurricane is [02] mph (mi/h). (a) Find the difference in air pressure outside a home and inside a home (where the wind speed is zero).
+The density of air is 1.29 kg/m3. (b) If a window is 61 cm wide and 108 cm high, find the net force on the window due to the pressure difference inside and outside the home.